nbeaver/why-linux-is-better/why-linux-is-better.rst

 These will not touch on closed vs. open source development, but will instead focus on functionality.
 There is plenty of discussion of the advantages and disadvantages of open source elsewhere.
+Besides, what is there to discuss when we now know that `even Microsoft loves open source`_?

+.. _even Microsoft loves open source: http://www.networkworld.com/article/2216878/windows/microsoft---we-love-open-source-.html

+This discussion will only discuss Microsoft and other companies in so far as their actions are directly relevant to the technically capabilities of Windows and Linux.

 The examples are intended to be accurate at the cost of possible dryness due to technical detail.